Israel · tool

 Local etiquette

-- •Cash vs. Card: Credit cards are widely accepted, but it's good to have some cash for smaller street food vendors or market purchases.
+- •Credit cards are widely accepted, but it's wise to carry some cash for smaller vendors and market stalls.